ashank/Office-365-SDK-for-Android/README.md

 Run the application.
 User will be asked to enter his account details and all the mails from the drafts folder are retrieved.

+The code that calls the mail-contact-calendar-contacts-sdk from within the 2 apps is below:

 Note:

 Both the mail apps listed above already include a reference to the mail-calendar-contacts.jar file.